LittleGreyCells/escheme-compiled/README.md

 Consult the file _BuildingAndRunning_ to build the interpreter/compiler.
 Run as an interpeter or reconfigure the system to run a read/compile/eval/print loop.

-For a complete list of escheme functions (and a help system) consult syntax.scm/syntax-help.scm in the root directory.
+For a complete list of escheme functions (and a help system) consult syntax-help.scm in the help directory.